seemoo-lab/AirGuard-iOS/README.md

 ## Contact

 We are not able to offer full support for this app.
 The best way to get things solved is to [start a discussion](https://github.com/seemoo-lab/AirGuard-iOS/discussions) in this repository.
 GitHub issues are closed.
 Please start a discussion or submit a pull request to the project.

+If you need to get into direct contact, please send an email.
+You can find our contact details on our [seemoo.de](https://www.seemoo.tu-darmstadt.de/team/aheinrich/).

 ### Disclaimer
 AirTag, FindMy and iOS are trademarks of Apple Inc.